pieterjanv/monaco-editor-module-auto-import-demo/README.md

 ## How it works

-`index.js` sets up the editor and completion provider, `myWorker.js` registers a custom typescript worker that overrides the default completions by calling the language service method with additional options.
+`index.js` sets up the editor, and registers a custom typescript worker and a completion provider.

+To register a custom worker, we provide Monaco with a url to a script, `myWorker.js`, providing a global factory function that returns a worker that overrides the default completions by calling the language service method with additional options.
+Monaco will call this factory function when it needs a worker.

-See the comments in the code for more details.
+See the comments and follow the type hints in the code for more details.